 Goals

+In keeping with the above vision and mission, SAON has adopted three goals which it shall pursue and emphasize in its work.
+SAON’s guiding principles support its work across these three goals and defines SAON’s operating procedures.

-The SAON Strategy has been organized around three key goals:
+The SAON Strategy is organized around three key goals:

-Well functioning, relevant, shared and collaborative Arctic observation capacity;
+Creating a roadmap to well-integrated Arctic observing system;

 Free and ethically open access to all Arctic observational data; and

-Long-term commitment [in|to|for] Arctic Observing.
+Ensuring sustainability of Arctic Observing.

-Each of the three goals includes a subset of objectives outlined below.
+Each of these three goals includes a subset of objectives outlined below.

 Addressing the goals will require the expertise and cooperation of a wide range of stakeholders and knowledge systems.
-While the Arctic Council is well-positioned to coordinate state level priorities and actions, effective implementation of the SAON Strategy will require partnership with policy makers at all levels, non-Arctic states, academia, civil society and the private sector at the national level, as well as engagement from other multilateral/international groups.
-Effective implementation also requires gender-responsive and gender-balanced approaches, and the participation of local and Indigenous Peoples and local communities.
+While the Arctic Council is well-positioned to coordinate state level priorities and actions, effective implementation of the SAON Strategy will require partnership with policy makers at all levels, Arctic Indigenous Peoples organizations, non-Arctic states, academia, civil society and the private sector at the national level, as well as engagement from other multilateral/international groups.
+Effective implementation generally requires gender-responsive and gender-balanced approaches, and the participation of Indigenous Peoples and local communities.

-[The SAON Strategy is a living document that shall be updated over time.]
+The SAON Strategy is a living document that shall be updated over time.

 Goal 1: Creating a roadmap to well-integrated Arctic observing system